lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 * Using the `query` binding.

     The `query` binding is a closure which returns a map of search parameters from the `filter` binding.
-In a search script, the passed in ID condition will become available as an entry in the map returned by the `query` closure.
+In a search script, the passed in ID condition will appear as an entry in the map returned by the `query` closure.

     For example: